WHAT PERSONAL DATA DO WE HOLD AND WHY?

 We will only share donations data for the purposes of claiming gift aid, where applicable.
 Other personal data will be shared when it enables supporters to travel with and on behalf of Love Russia, e.g. summer camps & monitoring trips.

 We usually send thanks upon receipt of a donation, provided we have the means to contact the donor and the donor has not specifically asked not to be contacted.
 As a general rule, donations by post receive thanks by post, online donations receive thanks by email.
-Providing an email address for a donation or purchase through our website or a postal address for Gift Aid will mean you are subscribed to our newsletters, unless you have specifically opted in.
+Providing an email address for a donation or purchase through our website or a postal address for Gift Aid will not mean you are subscribed to our newsletters, unless you have specifically opted in.

 If you have previously signed up to receive our news by email or post and we have had contact with you in the past, we will continue to send newsletters to you every two months until you request that we don't.